Where Does Shea Butter Come From?

 Guess what else you can do with it?
 Eat it!
-Yup, this a food grade oil that can be ingested as well as applied topically.
-Many natives of Africa have used it to cook their food or even add it to it directly.
-It can also be used as a substitute for Cocoa butter which is not so bad considering its low cost in comparison.
+Yup, this is a food grade oil that can be ingested as well as applied topically.
+Many natives of Africa have used it to cook their food or add it to dishes.
+It can also be used as a substitute for Cocoa Butter in making chocolate, which is not so bad considering its low cost in comparison.

-100% of any product you buy commercially that has the words 'shea' added to the description has a refined version of this butter.
-The refined process takes all of the scent away as well as the vitamins and healing properties.
-It still remains just as moisturizing but will not help your skin as much as the raw Shea Butter will.
+The majority of skin products you buy commercially with Shea butter on the label only has the refined and bleached version added.
+The refining process takes all of the scent away as well as the vitamins and healing properties.
+It still remains just as moisturizing but will not help your skin as much as the raw unrefined version will.

 Most Shea Butter is yellow or ivory.
 The refined version is white.
 How to tell the difference?
 The smell.
 Any raw Shea is going to have a nutty smell.
 You will also get used to the difference as you try a few brands.
 Once the Shea has been used for soap making, the saponification (transformation from fat to soap) process will take a large portion of the strong scent away while leaving the best of its vitamins in place.
 This is why Shea is one of the best and most popular soap ingredients.
 Essential oils is often added to give the soap a pleasant and clean scent that makes most of us enjoy natural handmade soaps.
 In the link below, you can get raw unscented or essential oil soaps made with raw/unrefined Shea Butter.